 - Is undischarged insolvent;

-- Has applied to be adjudicated as an insolvent and his application is pending;
+- Has applied to be adjudicated as an insolvent and their application is pending;

 - Has been convicted by a court of any offense, whether involving moral turpitude or otherwise, and sentenced in respect thereof to imprisonment for at least six months, and five years have not elapsed from the expiry of the sentence;